mingushead/BlipJ/README.md

 TTMFHandler.java

-I built the encoding program from scratch.
+The files relating to the encoding program were entirely my own contribution.